natea/edx-platform/docs/en_us/course_authors/source/content_experiments/content_experiments_configure.rst

 Overview of Group Configurations
 ****************************************

-Before you can create content experiments, you must specify group configurations.
+Before you can create content experiments, you must specify at least one group configuration for your course.

 A group configuration defines how many groups of students are in an experiment.
 You can have any number of group configurations in your course.
 When you create